1963 Chicago Bears season: NFL Championship

 The Giants opened the scoring in the first quarter when quarterback Y. A. Tittle led New York on an 83-yard drive that was capped off by a 14-yard touchdown pass to Frank Gifford.
 The drive was set up by Bears quarterback Bill Wade's fumble deep in Giants territory, which was recovered by former Bear Erich Barnes.
 However, later in the first period, Tittle suffered an injury to his left knee when Larry Morris hit him during his throwing motion.
 For the rest of the game, Tittle would never be the same.
 Morris then intercepted Tittle's screen pass and returned the ball 61 yards to the Giants' 6-yard line.
 Two plays later, Wade scored a touchdown on a two-yard quarterback sneak to tie the game at 7.

 In the second quarter, the Giants retook the lead, 10–7, on a 13-yard field goal.
 But on New York's next drive, Tittle re-injured his left knee on another hit by Morris.
 With Tittle out for two possessions, the Giants struggled, only able to advance 2 yards in 7 plays.
 New York coach Allie Sherman even punted on third down, showing no confidence in backup Glynn Griffing.
 However, the score remained 10–7 at halftime.

 Tittle came back in the third period, but due to his injury, he was forced to throw off his back foot.
 An interception on a screen pass by the Bears' Ed O'Bradovich was brought deep into Giants territory, setting up Wade's 1-yard touchdown to give Chicago a 14–10 lead.
 The score held up, and the Bears iced the game on Richie Petitbon's interception in the end zone with 10 seconds left.
 It was Tittle's 5th interception.
 At the end of the game, defensive coordinator George Allen was given the game ball due to his defense's spectacular play.

+After the game the Bears received the traveling Ed Thorp Memorial Trophy for the first time since 1946, and for the fifth and final time throughout its existence.
+The also received an additional trophy Chicago’s Mayor Richard M. Daley named after recently assassinated John F. Kennedy, which is still on display at Halas Hall.